 Zerit Pediatrics (Oral)

 Lactic acidosis and severe hepatomegaly with steatosis, including fatal cases, have been reported.
-Fatal lactic acidosis has been reported in pregnant women who received the combination of stavudine and didanosine with other antiretroviral agents.
+Fatal lactic acidosis has been reported in pregnant individuals who received the combination of stavudine and didanosine with other antiretroviral agents.
 Coadministration of stavudine and didanosine is contraindicated because of increased risk of serious and/or life-threatening events.
 Suspend treatment if clinical or laboratory findings suggestive of lactic acidosis or pronounced hepatotoxicity occur.
 Fatal and nonfatal pancreatitis have occurred during therapy when stavudine was part of a combination regimen that included didanosine .

 Commonly used brand name(s)